carlosgimenes/Training-Duolingo/Frases.md

 Daniel will get some tomatoes. = Daniel comprará alguns tomates.

 Dear Mr. and Mrs. Smith. = Prezados Sr. e Sra.
 Smith.
+Debbie studied all night, but now she is going to be late for her test! = A Debbie estudou a noite toda, mas agora ela vai se atrasar para o teste dela!

 Do animals listen to music? = Os Animais ouvem música?
 Do fish have breakfast every morning? = Os peixes tomam café da manhã todas as manhãs?